a-rebets/personal-archiver/README.md

 # personal-archiver

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An app that manages the storage of docs, media and demos of Github projects listed on the personal website
+> A GitHub App built with [Probot](https://github.com/probot/probot) that manages the storage of docs, media and demos for Github repositories listed on a developer's personal website

 ## Setup